Showing posts with label 1986. Show all posts

 Update: part two of my gripping playthrough is ready to view!

 The start screen is one of the prettiest in the game with a lovely tree...
 However, it's all visually downhill afterwards.
-Hey, don't be too quick to rush off before looking around and umm maybe switching the control system?
-Joystick works great.
+Hey, don't rush off before looking around and umm maybe switching the control system?
+Joystick works best.

 Ah, you started off well I see!
 This is the screen that proves just how sneaky the game can be.
 Wait, what was that flickering that I saw?
 Did you see it?
 Well, I think you should go and investigate that flickery wall.
 You never know...